-COVID-19 response to coursework: Two prerequisite courses, up to 8 credit hours (outside of the Medical Terminology requirement), may be graded as 'pass/fail' and the program will relax the in-the-classroom vs. online preference for prerequisites.
-This policy modification applies only to courses taken during the spring 2020 or summer 2020 semester.
+COVID-19 response to coursework: The program will allow prerequisites graded as 'pass/fail' and will relax the in-the-classroom vs. online preference for prerequisites.
+This policy modification applies only to courses taken during the academic year of 2020-2021.
+The program will continue to monitor the COVID-19 situation for possible adjustments to our prerequisites for future application cycles.